-Coal combustion in air, gasification with carbon dioxide, and oxyfuel combustion in oxygen/carbon dioxide mixtures was studied at high process temperatures in a bubbling fluidised bed reactor where burning is controlled by external mass transfer conditions.
+The combustion of coal in air, its gasification with carbon dioxide, and oxyfuel combustion in oxygen/carbon dioxide mixtures was studied at high process temperatures in a bubbling fluidised bed reactor where burning is controlled by external mass transfer conditions.
 Theoretical analysis of the burn-out times of an isothermal particle of coal char in air is provided for the case where a fraction of carbon monoxide is oxidized close to the char particle.
 Burn-out time equations are provided for the gasification of char in carbon dioxide.
 Both burn-out time equations are compared to analytical equations derived for the oxy-fuel combustion of char particles in oxygen/carbon dioxide mixtures.
+The results are particularly relevant for retrofitting existing bubbling fluidised bed reactors for sustainable energy generation to meet global warming targets.